+356-2033-01-78

 How to acquire a Malta residence permit

-Types of residence permits
+Types of Maltese residence permits

-Temporary residence
+Temporary residence permits

 Temporary residence is often seen as a stepping stone for individuals who plan short-term stays or aim to transition to permanent residence.

-The status of a Malta temporary residence permit can be obtained by investment under the Malta Global Residence Programme.
+The status of a Malta temporary residence permit can also be obtained by investment under the Malta Global Residence Programme.

-Permanent residence
+Permanent residence permit

 Temporary and permanent residence: comparison